davide-colombo/davide-colombo/README.md

 My goal is to start a career as a Software Engineer at Google.

 I'm a Bioengineer, I love applying technology to solve challenging problems, to create innovative solutions to help people.

-For example, I used Tensorflow library developed at Google to train a Neural Network on chest x-ray images of children to detect pneumonia.